Home » By Course » Drinks » Non-Alcoholic Eggnog

 Follow the instructions below and your non-alcoholic eggnog is guaranteed to come out creamy, dreamy, and holiday-worthy!
 Let’s get started.

-Step 1: Whisk the egg yolks and sugar
+1. Whisk the egg yolks and sugar.

-Step 3: Temper the eggs and cook
+3. Temper the yolks and cook until thickens.

 Two glasses of eggnog on a wooden tray, each topped with ground cinnamon and a cinnamon stick.